-Following a prompt and effective review, the Appeal Officer(s) or Hearing Panel chair (as appropriate) will communicate a decision on the appeal no later than ten (10) business days following the decision to grant a review of the original decision.
+Following a prompt and effective review, the Appeal Officer(s) will communicate a decision on the appeal no later than ten (10) business days following the decision to grant a review of the original decision.
 The decision describing the result of the appeal and rationale will be simultaneously communicated in writing to both the appealing and non-appealing party.
 The decision will be in one of the two following forms:

-1. Original Decision Upheld: Where review of the original decision does not demonstrate a different decision is warranted, the original decision will be upheld.
+• Original Decision Upheld: Where review of the original decision does not demonstrate a different decision is warranted, the original decision will be upheld.

-2. Original Decision Modified: Where review of the original decision demonstrates support for the appeal and a different decision is warranted, the review body will modify the original decision.
+• Original Decision Modified: Where review of the original decision demonstrates support for the appeal and a different decision is warranted, the Appeal Officer(s) will modify the original decision.
 This decision may include sanctions being decreased, modified, or revoked.
 Only in instances when the complainant appeals the decision may sanctions be increased.